 Timesaver summary

-2. Undervolting is often associated with complex and risky settings typically used by tech enthusiasts.
-Traditional solutions and apps provide manual voltage adjustments, but they carry the risk of harming your Windows system.
+- Undervolting is often associated with complex and risky settings typically used by tech enthusiasts.
+Traditional solutions and apps allow manual voltage adjustments, but they carry the risk of destabilizing your Windows system.
 Moreover, these solutions are not universally accessible—some apps only work on Intel, while others are exclusive to AMD.

-3. Camomile is a new app that makes undervolting easy, risk-free, and accessible.
+- Camomile is a new app that makes undervolting easy, risk-free, and accessible.
 With just one button, it automatically reduces CPU voltage to a safe and recommended level, ensuring no risk to system stability.
 This app is free and works on both Intel and AMD chipsets.
+A link to download Camomile app.

 CPU undervolting is the process of reducing the voltage supplied to a computer’s central processing unit (CPU) without altering the clock speed or core frequency.
 The purpose of undervolting is to decrease the amount of power consumed by the CPU, which leads to lower temperatures, low heat, and, in some cases, improved efficiency.